 Board Exam

-Students are eligible for both, but required to apply for only one.
+Students are eligible for both but are required to apply for only one.

 Note: State-sponsored programs, such as the Manpower Shortage Program, may allow non-Prince George's County residents to qualify for in-county tuition rates.